 Headquartered in Geneva, Interpeace is supported by bilateral and multilateral donors as well as private funding.
 The organization is currently active in Africa, Central America, the Middle East and Southeast Asia.

 The Head of Learning and Policy will manage and coordinate an institution-wide effort to integrate Interpeace’s learning and policy agenda across the organization in order to improve its practice and ultimately increase its profile and impact in the wider peacebuilding policy environment.
-This will be achieved through the provision of leadership, strategic vision and innovation in the development of a knowledge management function.
-The Head of Learning and Policy will lead the GLT’s engagement with the various Interpeace’s units, notably the programmatic staff and peacebuilding teams, in the definition and pursuit of Interpeace’s learning agenda; capturing of programme innovations and impacts; and sharing of knowledge.
+The Head of Learning and Policy will lead Interpeace’s policy agenda and engage with various Interpeace’s units, notably the programmatic & learning staff, peacebuilding teams and the Office of the Director-General, in the definition and pursuit of Interpeace’s policy agenda; capturing of programme innovations and impacts; and sharing of knowledge.
 S/he will support the development of an evidence-based culture and practice aimed at the design, planning, monitoring and assessment of demonstrable and impactful strategies of change.
-The person will also lead the organization’s policy agenda working closely with the Office of the Director General, the Operations Division and the Global Engagement Unit in the definition of the global agenda.

 The Head of Learning and Policy is also responsible for the management Interpeace’s thematic programmes.
 S/he will be responsible for leading fundraising efforts for activities in the areas under her/his supervision, and contribute to Interpeace’s overall fundraising efforts.

 The Head of Learning and Policy reports to the Deputy Director-General and is responsible for overseeing the work of the staff assigned to his/her unit.
 S/he also plays a support role to the Director-General in the development of new policy opportunities as outlined below.
-He/She will aslo lead the Global Learning Team.
+He/She will also engage closely with the Global Learning Team.
 As a member of the Strategic Management Team, s/he participates in the review and development of overall institutional strategies and general policies.

-1.2 Identify policy opportunities to feed into the policy agenda of Interpeace.
+- Identify and prioritize policy opportunities through which to enhance Interpeace’s impact and positioning.
 Ensure that the organization’s policy priorities draw upon Interpeace’s practitioner perspective and/or help to sharpen Interpeace’s operational practice.

-1.3 Following discussions with the Director-General and the Deputy Director General, support the Director-General in his/her effort to explore new areas of policy influence by developing, and/or coordinating wider staff or expert input to, draft concept notes and other proposals.
+- Following discussions with the Director-General and the Deputy Director General, support the Director-General in his/her effort to explore new areas of policy influence by developing, and/or coordinating wider staff or expert input to draft concept notes and other proposals.

-1.4 Ensure institutional-wide ownership of the organization’s learning and policy agenda using consultative processes and needs assessment to ensure weaving across units and offices.
+- Ensure institutional-wide ownership of the organization’s policy agenda using consultative processes and needs assessment.

-- Develop an enhanced peacebuilding policy capability that translates practitioner learning into strategic policy interventions in the international peacebuilding community geared towards adding to Interpeace’s pursuit of impact in the field (P)
+- Develop a policy agenda that translates practitioner learning into strategic policy interventions in the international peacebuilding community geared towards adding to Interpeace’s pursuit of impact in the field (P)

-- Provide guidance and support to the programme teams to strategically capture and systematize programmatic processes and outcomes.
+- Provide guidance and support to the programme teams to strategically capture and systematize programmatic impact.
 Facilitate strategic reflection workshops for country programmes and programme development efforts led by Interpeace HQ (L)